tlogan/ERST/README.md

 - alternate name: **Descriptive** Relational Subtyping

 ### TODO (Soundness Proof)
+- look at set-theoretic types
+- look at the subtyping super F paper for soundness proof ideas
+- look at soundness proof for roundtrip typing / Synquid
+- consider ways to use expression syntax in type denotation
+    - but can't use undecidable semantics
+    - can we use pattern typing (for antecedent?)
+- consider defining constraint on subtyping implication
+    - using subset inclusion of antecedent and consequent
+    - instead subset inclusion of power sets of pairs
+- rethink definition of type denotation
+    - the current version breaks the cardinality rules
+    - according to semantic subtyping paper
+- check if language in semantic typing supports functions as inputs
+    - it appears that the interpretation function only supports top level functions

 ### TODO (Symbolic Implementation)
 - update path extraction from records to handle `Diff`
 - double check that label paths from records are extracted correctly in `extract_column_comparisons`